Kyoryuger vs. Go-Busters

 - Wagon taking pictures of herself in all sorts of poses.

-- Hikari swinging on a swing set with some Crows during a battle.
+- Hikari swinging on a swing set with some Kuros during a battle.

 - The Rainbow Rush turns into a giant pair of chain cutters to defeat Chain Shadow.

-- Right and Kagura's history; Kagura imagined herself as a mermaid and nearly drowned.
-When Right tried to rescue her, she thought she was her prince and held on to him so they both nearly drowned.
+- Right and Kagura's history; Kagura once imagined herself as a mermaid and nearly drowned.
+When Right tried to rescue her, she thought he was her prince and held on to him, resulting in them both nearly drowning.

 Station 4: Be Careful Not to Lose Anything